gcwilliams/gcwilliams.github.io/_posts/2016-02-27-HK2-with-jersey.md

     uk.co.gcwilliams.jersey.ApplicationComponentProvider

-You should now be able to use `@Contract` and `@Service` from the HK2 API to populate the Jersey `ServiceLocator` with your own compoments
+You should now be able to use `@Contract` and `@Service` from the HK2 API to populate the Jersey `ServiceLocator` with your own components

 {% highlight java %}
 @Contract